 In my work as a therapist, I’ve seen all types of people from various walks of life.
 My client base ranges from the wealthy, i.e., doctors, CEOs, and high profile lawyers; to blue-collar working folk like police, construction workers and office clerks; all the way to low-income people who live in extreme poverty.

 I really do have a truly diverse caseload.
 I see male clients, female clients, people of all races and sexual orientations.
-Many of my clients are as different as can be, but one of the most common underlying themes of their emotional issues is that people focus on everything and everyone except the main thing they should be focused on, themselves–their star player.
+Many of my clients are as different as can be.
+But one of the most common underlying themes of my client’s emotional problems is that they focus on everything and everyone except the main thing they should be focused on, themselves–their star player.

 So often we get caught up in meeting deadlines at work, trying to attend our kid’s school plays and basketball games, and making time for our significant other that we neglect our own needs–and suffer because of it.

-Society tells us that we should think team first and always put ourselves last.
-But I’m here to tell you that if the star player is not taken care of the team is bound to fail.
+Society tells us that we should have a “team first” mentality and always put ourselves last.
+But I’m here to tell you that if the star player is not taken care of, the team is bound to fail.

 You have to start being more selfish when it comes to taking care of the star player.
 Sometimes you have to give the star player special treatment because he or she needs to be in tip-top shape in order to perform at the highest level.